nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_careconnect.md

 ## Application of CareConnect STU3 FHIR profiles for Digital Child Health ##

-This Beta specification release adopts the following Level 2 CareConnect STU3 FHIR profiles and their supporting artefacts, which have been published following INTEROPen curation on the [HL7-UK github repository](https://github.com/HL7-UK/CareConnect-profiles-STU3/):
+This Beta specification release adopts the following CareConnect STU3 FHIR profiles and their supporting artefacts, which have been published following INTEROPen curation on the [HL7-UK github repository](https://github.com/HL7-UK/CareConnect-profiles-STU3/):

 - CareConnect-Patient-1
 - CareConnect-Practitioner-1